CompoundBoar/StockMarket1920Project/notes.md

 - API file with news events
 -- properties: headline, content, date, id (yearKeyword) -- component that returns a news bulletin with formatting

+-- create array of years for marketYear and increment by 1 each instance of ContinueButton?
+--- figure out how to ensure new content is added
+-- graph!